adswarm/src/Details_attack_scenarios/README.md

 ![](https://github.com/adswarm/src/blob/main/Details_attack_scenarios/video/A4/A4_3_C.gif)

+In this case, there are 3 attackers for better readibility as an example.
 The attackers tried to place between drones those has the closest distance.
 This hinders multiple drones are gathered at same spot.

 ## A4-4